The American Revolution

 - With that point, the Americans were short on funds. they could barely afford food and clothes for their soldiers, so when it came, there wasn't much even though it was instantly there.

 -For our third example, there is the loyalty factor.
-Many Americans were for the war and separating form Britain, while many British were against the war in itself, not just because they would lose America.
+Many Americans were for the war and separating from Britain, while many British were against the war in itself, not just because they would lose America.
 They were against the fighting, period, and the Americans had a much better reason for fighting.
 They were fighting for their freedom.

 The Battle of Saratoga was a turning point in the war.
 Why?